Monday, February 22, 2010

 B: Love the shaggy dog look Carola’s got going.
 “Det är dags att ge sig av / För stunder som har flytt kommer aldrig mer” might have come back to haunt her after failing to conquer all in Athens.

 A: What a breath of fresh air this is!
 No pun intended.
-You can see why juries would have sat up with an “ooh what’s that” and taken notice.
-This is no more early ’90s than Greece is and certainly no more inspired or complex, but it has an energy about it you can’t deny.
+You can see why juries would have sat up and taken notice.
+It

 09 France